How to avoid capital gains tax on an investment property

 How to reduce capital gains tax

-However, there are some ways to reduce or minimise the amount of CGT you have to pay on your investment property.
+If you aren't exempt from paying CGT, there are still some ways to reduce or minimise the amount of tax you have to pay on your investment property.
 They are listed below:

 Live in the property for at least 1 year